OUR 200+HR YTTContemporary hatha, trauma-informed and community based yoga

 - hatha, vinyasa and restorative/gentle asana – with a somatic, inquiry-based approach

 - yoga philosophy (classical and tantra) and lifestyle

 - teaching skills and methodology: cuing, sequencing, observing, assisting, modifications, voice and languaging

 Trauma-informed and community based yoga:

 - Inclusive, trauma-informed yoga and somatic movement practices

 - Foundations in culturally responsive and community based practices for yoga teaching

-- Foundations in understanding power, social justice, strengths-based and participatory approaches
+- Foundations in understanding power, social justice, strengths-based and collaborative approaches

 - Seva (selfless service and inspired action) in a contemporary and global community-based context

 - Introduction to developing and delivering community based yoga programs